WEBTOON Entertainment Inc. (WBTN) Investigation: Bronstein, Gewirtz And Grossman, LLC Encourages Shareholders To Seek Compensation For Alleged Wrongdo...

 WEBTOON Entertainment Inc. (WBTN) Investigation: Bronstein, Gewirtz And Grossman, LLC Encourages Shareholders To Seek Compensation For Alleged Wrongdoings

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-30, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of WEBTOON Entertainment Inc. (“Webtoon” or“the Company”) (NASDAQ: WBTN).
-Investors who purchased Webtoon securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/WBTN .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of WEBTOON Entertainment Inc. ("Webtoon" or "the Company") (NASDAQ: WBTN ).
+Investors who purchased Webtoon securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/WBTN .

 Investigation Details